Red Light Therapy for Mucoceles - Soothing Light Therapy

 Does red light therapy help mouth sores?

 Yes, red light therapy helps mouth sores by reducing inflammation, promoting cellular recovery, and reducing pain.
+It is also beneficial for related issues like cold sores or herpes simplex.

 Can oral mucoceles be red?